Options of the kafka() source

 Required options

 To use the kafka() source, the following two options are required: bootstrap-servers() and topic().
-Both must appear at the beginning of your syslog-ng OSE configuration.

 bootstrap-servers()